Arcero1/blackjack-backend/README.md

 The backend is written in Java, with Maven as a package manager.
 The class diagram below shows the system in it's entirety as it is at submission date:

 ![class diagram](docs/classdiagram.png)

+### 3a.
+Container/Production Build
-In production, the java is packaged into a .jar and run on an openjdk:11-slim container.
-A newer container was used as some features of Java 10 were used in development.
+In production, the java is packaged into a .jar and run on an openjdk:11-slim container (newer java version than contained in the suggested openjdk:8-alpine was necessary due to Java 10 usage).

-###  3c.
+###  3b.
 Testing
 Unit testing was completed using JUnit and Mockito.
 Where Spring was not involved, the code was developed in a (semi) test-driven way.
 As Spring was not known at the beginning of the project, it was difficult to apply the principle to development.
 The test and coverage results are shown below:

 [coverage report](docs/reports/coverage/coverage-report.md)